-SOCS informs parents/guardians about the transferability of courses to other public high schools and how those courses meet college entrance requirements for the University of California and California State University through individual meetings with his/her assigned teacher, parent/guardian information meetings and via the high school handbook that is provided to all high school students and parents/guardians.
-Teachers receive annual training in these requirements.
+SOCSS will inform parents about the transferability of courses to other public high schools and how those courses meet college entrance requirements for the University of California and California State University through individual meetings with the student's assigned teacher, parent information meetings and via the high school handbook that is provided to all high school students and parents.
+Teachers will receive annual training in these requirements.